joedicastro/dotfiles/vim/README.md

  > If after certain time we want to go back to the master branch of the plugin
  > and see if there is a new revision that solve that error or/and add new
- > features, we can do it simply by deleting the plugin's folder and then
+ > features, we can do it simply by using the command `:NeoBundleReinstall` to
- > restarting Vim or use `:NeoBundleCheck` from Vim.
+ > reinstall the plugin.
 That's it!
-Simply and
+Simply and clean!
- > clean!
 Enjoy it!

 ## Colorschemes